Damascus: Civil war

-Main article: Syrian civil warBy January 2012, clashes between the regular army and rebels reached the outskirts of Damascus, reportedly preventing people from leaving or reaching their houses, especially when security operations there intensified from the end of January into February.
+By January 2012, clashes between the regular army and rebels reached the outskirts of Damascus, reportedly preventing people from leaving or reaching their houses, especially when security operations there intensified from the end of January into February.

 By June 2012, bullets and shrapnel shells smashed into homes in Damascus overnight as troops battled the Free Syrian Army in the streets.
 At least three tank shells slammed into residential areas in the central Damascus neighborhood of Qaboun, according to activists.
-Intense exchanges of assault-rifle fire marked the clash, according to residents and amateur video posted online.
+Intense exchanges of assault rifle fire marked the clash, according to residents and amateur video posted online.

 The Damascus suburb of Ghouta suffered heavy bombing in December 2017 and a further wave of bombing started in February 2018, also known as Rif Dimashq Offensive.

 On 20 May 2018, Damascus and the entire Rif Dimashq Governorate came fully under government control for the first time in 7 years after the evacuation of IS from Yarmouk Camp.
 In September 2019, Damascus entered the Guinness World Records as the least liveable city, scoring 30.7 points on the Economist's Global Liveability Index in 2019, based on factors such as: stability, healthcare, culture and environment, education, and infrastructure.
-However, the trend of being the least liveable city on Earth started in 2017, and continued as of 2022.
+However, the trend of being the least liveable city on Earth started in 2017, and continued as of 2024.

+Syrian rebels, led by the HTS rebel group entered Damascus on 8 December 2024 after a series of offensives, capturing Sednaya Prison and later resulting in the collapse of Ba'athist Syria.

+On 23 February 2025, Israeli Prime Minister Benjamin Netanyahu demanded the complete demilitarization of southern Syria in the provinces of Quneitra, Daraa and Suweyda, and the withdrawal of Syrian forces from Syrian territory south of Damascus.
+Syria's new government under President Ahmed al-Sharaa rejected Netanyahu's demands.
+Hours later, Israel conducted a wave of airstrikes in Damascus and southern Syria.